RVI Technical Analysis & Relative Vigor Trading Signals

 Developed by John Ehler

-The RVI combines the older concepts of technical analysis with modern digital signal processing theories and filters to create a practical and useful indicator.
+The RVI combines the older concepts of trading analysis with modern digital signal processing theories and filters to create a practical and useful trading indicator.

 - Prices tend to close higher than they open in up-trending markets and